skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/collections/loops.md

 # Loops

-Loops allow you to enumerate a sequence of elements, and perform a specific action with every element in the sequence.
+`for...in` expressions allow us to enumerate over a sequence of values and use the value in an expression body.
+The result of the expression body is ignored.
+Oftentimes, a unit-returning function will be called with the current value.

 ```fsharp
 let nums = [1; 2; 3; 4; 5]